tieugene/kitpos/Notes.md

 ## QA
 - Q: Can I send 2+ commands per connection?
-- A: Standalone - no, sequences - &hellip;
+- A: Standalone - no, sequences - maybe but not recommended

 - Q: Can I send interlaced commands:
 - A: &hellip;